Skip to main content

 American Studies Professor Alan Nadel will be speaking with Scott.
 Nadel, the William T. Bryan Chair in American Literature and Culture, is currently teaching an undergraduate course in the American Studies Program on the nonfiction novel and documentary films.

-"This isn't so much an interview as a conversation,"
+"This isn't so

 By Whitney Hale